-How to Make Hard Cider – You Won’t Believe How Easy it Can Be!
+How to Make Hard Cider (The Easy Way)

 This post may contain affiliate links.
 Read my full disclosure here.

-The simplest recipe is ready in just a few days.
+The simplest recipe is ready in just a few days, and creates a bubbly, low alcohol beverage.
 For long term storage, you need a bit more equipment, time and patience, but it’s still a fairly straightforward process.
-In this post, we’ll share three ways to make hard apple cider.
-(You can check the comments for tips on making apple jack, which is considerably stronger.)
+In this article, we’ll share three ways to make hard apple cider.
+(You can also check the comments for tips on making apple jack, which is considerably stronger.)

 What is Hard Cider?